Australian governance

 […]we need to build economic democracy.

-As our industrial profile changes, we need new ways of approaching economic management that maximise the benefits to all stakeholders in the economy, not just private shareholders.
+As our industrial profile changes, we need new ways of approaching economic management that maximize the benefits to all stakeholders in the economy, not just private shareholders.
 The ongoing crisis associated with our once proud national air carrier is symptomatic of the disease at root in our economy.

 For too long, we have allowed corporate Australia to do as they please, relying on revenue and profit to be the only yardstick against which their operations are judged.
-However, if the pandemic and its associated economic crisis has taught us anything, it is that we need to build a new economy that is more resilient and self sufficient, one that is better managed and able to deliver better social outcomes for Australians.
+However, if the pandemic and its associated economic crisis has taught us anything, it is that we need to build a new economy that is more resilient and self-sufficient, one that is better managed and able to deliver better social outcomes for Australians.

 Traditional approaches to economic development, which treat all investment agnostically, do little to keep key production and essential services grounded in communities.
 Instead, there should be a focus on investment that has a long-term interest in the development of the community.